 Because change is hard – it might mean additional cost or causing friction in the ranks above by daring to question their methods.

 So initially, you might refuse that call to adventure.
 But you’re the hero, right?
 You just need a helping hand.

 This is the point where we come in, as a mentor.
 We’ll show you the value in continuing with your adventure, using the three factors we mentioned before – empathy, authority and vision.

 But we’re the right people to help you through.
-We create amazing presentations for the biggest brands in the world, every day.
+We help people transform ordinary presentations into engaging, inspiring experiences, every day.
 We’ve been there, done it, and then done it again, even better.